s-cheung/s-cheung/README.md

 1. Grad School classes/projects
 2. Some of my own personal projects

+More about me:
+1. I got interested in machine learning and research in social science through my initial passion for cognitive science.
+This led me to a general curiosity about information and data processing/interpretation (in the brain and by machines), as well as how bias in this process alters our perception and understanding of the world.
+2. I have a strong drive to uplift and encourage others, and it has made me a better teammate, mentor, and friend to those around me both personally and professionally.
+3. I love to learn.
+While it can be uncomfortable to be in the vulnerable 'novice' position, I think that it can be more uncomfortable to be hungry for knowledge.
+The freedom or enjoyment that comes with learning something new is difficult to describe, but it drives me to keep seeking out answers to the questions I come across.

 <!--
 **s-cheung/s-cheung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.